 - M - The number of decades in the log region

 - A - The number of additional decades for negative data values

-Floreada will fill in sane settings to start with but you can change any value you want to.
+Floreada will fill in reasonable settings to start with but you can change any value you want to.

 The size of the points of a plot can be adjusted.
 Right click on the plot and under the "Point Size" menu option, you can select from several possible sizes.